On/Off control of motors and other mechanisms - Relays

 Relay connection overview

-The roboRIO provides the connections necessary to wire IFI spikes via the relay outputs.
-The breakout board provides a total of eight outputs, four forward and four reverse.
-The forward output signal is sent over the pin farthest from the edge of the board, labeled as FWD on the silkscreen, while the reverse signal output is sent over the center pin, labeled REV. The final pin is a ground connection.
+The cRIO provides the connections necessary to wire IFI spikes via the relay outputs on the digital breakout board.
+The breakout board provides a total of sixteen outputs, eight forward and eight reverse.
+The forward output signal is sent over the pin farthest from the edge of the breakout board, labeled as output A, while the reverse signal output is sent over the center pin, labeled output B. The final pin is a ground connection.

 Relay Directions in WPILib